12 Reasons Your Monstera Leaves Are Turning Yellow (And How To Fix It)

 On the other hand, yellowing leaves can also be caused by underwatering and excessively dry soil.
 When there is not enough water in the soil, the plant cannot draw up nutrients or photosynthesize.
 A result of this is the lack of chlorophyll, which causes the leaves to turn yellow.
 Often, the yellow leaves also exhibit yellow and brown spots on monstera plants.

-2) Monstera Leaves Turning Yellow – Light Conditions
+2) Light Conditions

 This tropical plant is native to tropical regions of the Americas and thrive best in bright indirect sunlight.
 The leaves of these crowd-favorite houseplants can burn if placed in direct sunlight for a long period, turning brown in the areas exposed to the light.

 Lack of sunlight, on the other hand, can result in yellow Monstera leaves.
-Avoid low-light rooms with only north-facing or no windows and give your plant a full day of bright indirect light to improve conditions.
+Avoid low-light rooms with only north-facing or no windows, and give your plant a full day of bright indirect light to improve conditions.

 3) Temperature and Humidity